De Beque, Colorado: History

 The town is located in a region historically occupied by the Ute people.
 White settlers arrived in the region in 1880.
 The De Beque, Colorado, post office opened on March 23, 1888, and the Town of De Beque was incorporated on January 18, 1890.

 The town is named after Dr. W.A.E. de Beque who explored the area with several companions in 1884 while looking for a suitable location for a ranch.

-The town was historically a location where wild horses, prevalent in the surrounding lands, were rounded up and sold.
+The town was historically a location where feral horses, prevalent in the surrounding lands, were rounded up and sold.
 The history of the town is commemorated with a mustang statue near the town hall.
 In August 2001, the Town Board of Trustees designated De Beque as the only Wild Horse Sanctuary City in the West.
 The town now undertakes projects in cooperation with the Bureau of Land Management, as well as private organizations, to protect the remaining wild horses in the area.
 There are no burros in western Colorado.
 Such measures include the construction of a public corral for the care of injured and sick mustangs awaiting adoption.

 On April 1, 2014, De Beque became the first incorporated town in Mesa County to approve the retail sale of recreational marijuana.